chainpoint/chainpoint-node-cli/README.md

 ## Commands

+This CLI contains detailed information about all command line arguments, simply by using the `-h` command line argument.

 ### Config

 The following command will ask you a few questions, like your TNT address, public URI and auth key and will then automatically create all configuration files for you: